-Pesticides: Home and Garden
+Pesticides Around the Home and Garden

-In the US, 78 million households use pesticides (EPA, 2011) in and around homes targeting pests ranging from bed bugs and mice to aphids and weeds.
+In the US, 78 million households use pesticides in and around homes targeting pests ranging from bed bugs and mice to aphids and weeds.
 These pesticides can be extremely effective at reducing pests which cause health issues, economic losses, and compete with turf and ornamental plants.
 However, if used improperly, pesticides can be detrimental to human health and the environment, as well as increase homeowner costs.
 Understanding proper selection and application of pesticides will help homeowners use pesticides in a manner to keep themselves, their families and the environment safe while effectively managing pests in their homes and gardens.

 MSU Schutter laboratory received over 112 garden samples in 2009 and 2010 with symptoms consistent with pesticide contamination including cupping of leaves, stunting of plants, and twisting of growing tips.
 Pesticide contamination often comes from soil amendments containing residual pesticides including compost, manure, and grass clippings.
 Home yards and gardens may also be contaminated from pesticide drift originating from applications outside your property causing non-target symptoms on desirable plants and trees.
 Any pesticide may drift if misused, thus causing non-target toxicity.
 Follow the link above for more information on what to do if you suspect you have pesticide contamination in your yard.